 Annie Hanauer is an independent dance artist based between London and France, originally from the USA.
 She works internationally and has performed, choreographed, toured, and taught extensively for over a decade.
 She sees her work as facilitating people meeting, whether as a performer meeting an audience, directing a group of dancers through a choreographic process, or working with students in a learning environment.
-Annie is fascinated by our bodies' connection to the wider world, how they are read by society, what they carry, their concreteness, their depth, and infinite potential through movement.
+Annie is fascinated by human bodies in movement, our bodies' connection to the wider world and how they are read socially, what they carry, their concreteness, their depth, and infinite potential through movement.
 She believes in our bodies’ capacity to connect empathetically, and their power to express that which is implied, felt, and beyond language.
 She is interested in the experiences of people who have been 'othered', stemming from her own lived experience as a disabled woman, and wants to dismantle constructed ideas of a normative dancing body.

-Annie currently performs around the world with long-time collaborator Rachid Ouramdane/CCN2 Grenoble (France), with the Paris Chamber Orchestra (France), and is creating new works with Compagnie For Want of a Better (France) and with Nicola Conibere (UK).
+Annie currently performs around the world with long-time collaborator Rachid Ouramdane, Chaillot (France), with the Paris Chamber Orchestra (France), and is creating new works with Compagnie For Want of a Better (France) and with Nic Conibere / Normal Conditions (UK).
 She regularly facilitates classes and workshops nationally & internationally.
 Annie is one-third of AnnieVickySarah (AVS), a collective of 3 female independent artists interested in developing & sharing accessible creative practices, launched in 2017.

 As a freelancer she has performed with Emanuel Gat Dance (SUNNY), Lea Anderson (Getting Dressed), Wendy Houstoun (Stupid Women), Lucy Suggate (Spirit Compass), Boris Charmatz (Levée des Conflits), created a portrait for Jonathan Burrows, Matteo Fargion & Hugo Glendinning's 52 Portraits, and collaborated on research & creative projects with many independent artists.
 She danced with Candoco Dance Company from 2008-2014, where she performed works by Trisha Brown, Nigel Chanok, Sarah Michelson, Hofesh Shechter, Thomas Hauert, in a solo by Lea Anderson, Rachid Ouramdane, Emanuel Gat, Wendy Houstoun, Marc Brew, Claire Cunningham, Rafael Bonachela, and in the Olympic handover ceremony in Beijing and the Paralympic closing ceremony in London.